-The Panache Tango Balconette Bra is a great alternative for ladies who want premium undergarments with a modest price tag.
-Despite the cost, it provides a natural, rounded shaping to create a beautiful cleavage that would look good on clothes with low-cut necklines.
+The Panache Tango Balconette Bra is a great alternative for ladies who want premium undergarments with a modest inexpensive tag.
+Despite the bra’s value, it provides a natural, rounded shaping to create a beautiful cleavage that would look good on clothes with low-cut necklines.

 Although it has fuller cups than the Fantasie Belle and Panache Envy bras, the structure is much more suitable for women with larger busts.
 In this way, you can achieve a natural lift instead of volumizing the cleavage.